 Killing Van Helsing apparently wasn’t even Meinster’s immediate intent, though.
 He returns a few minutes later, dragging Marianne in tow, and taunts Van Helsing with the exhibitionistic prospect of forcing the good doctor to watch her “initiation.”

 Interestingly enough, the Van Helsing of Brides acquires his own mantle of romanticism.
 Reading between the lines, one senses a bit more chemistry between the doctor and Marianne than expected from a vampire-hunter and a woman he’s trying to save.
 If you don’t believe me, watch Cushing’s face when he hears of Marianne’s engagement and asks, “Are you in love with him?”

 In other words, Meinster’s pursuit of Marianne satisfies another facet of his sadism; he’s tormenting Van Helsing through her.
 The Baron may not be the most ambitious vampire, but when he sets out to do damage, it’s on the most personal and vicious level.
 His violent attack on Van Helsing strips away the refinement of the Gothic hero, showing us the brute under the ascot.
-Brides arguably confronts and crushes the oxymoron of a vampire romance before that idea even went mainstream.
+Brides confronts and crushes the oxymoron of a vampire romance.

 Brides of Dracula is a subversive, rewatchable masterpiece of horror wrought from lavish jewel tones and Baroque shadows.
 (Never mind the plot holes.
 Or the awkwardly flapping bat.
 I find them endearing, frankly.)
 Its complex intermingling of social and sexual signifiers and its sheer amount of striking set pieces ensure that any post about the film has merely scratched the surface.
 I urge you to seek this movie out, whether you’re a Hammer fan or not—because you will be one by the time the credits roll.